Manufacturing

 • Philips offers “Lighting-as-a-Service” to airports.
 Instead of selling lamps, they provide LED lighting systems and take full responsibility for performance and durability.
 This approach cuts electricity use by 50% and lowers costs.

 • Caterpillar provides “Equipment-as-a-Service,” which includes equipment rental, maintenance, and repair.
-This gives customers the tools they need—when they need them—without the hassle or cost of owning and maintaining them.
+Customers get the tools they need—when they need them—without the hassle or cost of ownership.

 • Software-as-a-Service (SaaS) follows a similar model.
-Instead of buying and maintaining software, customers access it through a subscription.
-It’s simpler, always up to date, and focused on delivering value, not just a product.
+Instead of buying and maintaining software, customers subscribe to it—always up to date, always value-focused.

 The Drivers Behind the Shift to Service-Based Models

-The shift from selling products to providing services, is behind driven by a perfect storm of factors.
-We are seeing three key factors driving the shift to this outcome-based business models.:
+The shift from selling products to providing services is being driven by a perfect storm of factors.
+Here are three key drivers of outcome-based business models:

 #1 Evolving Customer Needs

 Today’s customers demand more than just products; they seek solutions and outcomes.
-In fact, the rising demand from a new generation of consumers is also driving the need to “not own things.”
+The rising demand from a new generation of consumers is also driving the desire to “not own things.”

-This minimalistic idea of using rather than owning is making its way into the B2B segment, as well.
-‘Outcomes-as-a-Service’ is quickly emerging as the way companies buy services from vendors.
-Increasingly, B2B customers no longer purchase products but rather purchase access to the value or the output these products deliver.
+This mindset is entering B2B as well.
+‘Outcomes-as-a-Service’ is quickly emerging as the way companies buy from vendors.
+Increasingly, customers purchase access to the value products deliver—not the products themselves.

 #2 Sustainability Demands